Toshaksha/python-projects/timed_math_challenge/README.md

 ## 🧠 What I Learned

-Using random to generate dynamic math problems -Measuring execution time with time
+- Using random to generate dynamic math problems
+- Measuring execution time with time
--Input validation and exception handling
+- Input validation and exception handling
--Loops, conditionals, and reusable functions
+- Loops, conditionals, and reusable functions

 ---

 ## 🙌 Credits
-Created by [Toshaksha](https://github.com/Toshaksha) — powered by Python and brainpower 🧠⚡
+Created by [Toshaksha](https://github.com/Toshaksha) - powered by Python and brainpower 🧠⚡

 Challenge yourself.
 Train your brain.
 Beat your time!